netdata/netdata/docs/guides/monitor/process.md

 Inside the file are lists of process names, oftentimes using wildcards (`*`), that the Netdata Agent looks for and groups together.
 For example, the Netdata Agent looks for processes starting with `mysqld`, `mariad`, `postgres`, and others, and groups them into `sql`.
-That makes sense, since all these procesess are for SQL databases.
+That makes sense, since all these processes are for SQL databases.

 ```conf
 sql: mysqld* mariad* postgres* postmaster* oracle_* ora_* sqlservr